 Undergraduate ProgramSociology is the science that studies the social relations of people.
-Knowledge acquired thorugh a variety of research techniques helps explain the social behavior of people and predict what they will do in certain situations.
-You can get an idea about the range of subject matter we study by our courses: "Marriage and the Family," "Criminology," "Race and Ethnic Relations," "Social Psychology," "Death and Dying", "Sociology of Religion," and "Race, Class, and Gender," to name a few.
+Knowledge acquired through a variety of research techniques helps explain the social behavior of people and predict what they will do in certain situations.
+You can get an idea about the range of subject matter we study by our courses: "Marriage and the Family," "Criminology," "Race and Ethnic Relations," "Social Psychology," "Death and Dying", "Sociology of Religion," and "Population Health" to name a few.

 A background in sociology provides a variety of vocational choices: